Pharmacogenomics from your existing DNA data

 Consumer pharmacogenomic analysis has several limitations: not all pharmacogenes or alleles are covered, structural variants may be missed, results don't account for phenoconversion (when other drugs alter your metabolism), and allele databases may underrepresent certain populations.
 Drug response also depends on non-genetic factors like age, organ function, and diet.
 See our Limitations page for full details.

-Why do you analyze 19 genes instead of thousands of risk scores?+
+Why focus on a few genes instead of thousands of risk scores?+

 What does DecodeMyBio cost?+